SolidMVC/general-information/SolidMVC coding standards.md

 ```

 * **Multiple Selectors**
-When you have multiple selectors a good practice is to seperate them on a new line:
+When you have multiple selectors a good practice is to separate them on a new line:

 ```css
 .slector1,